Deciding on inventory-level or line item-level dynamic allocation

 Before serving an ad to an AdSense ad unit, DoubleClick for publishers checks with AdSense inventory to see if it can get more for an impression than is offered by any of its booked network, bulk, price priorty, or bulk line items.
 This method is easy to manage and implement, but affords less control than line item-level dynamic allocation.
 Learn about the benefits.

 Line item-level dynamic allocation

-Line item-level dynamic allocation affords granular control over when remnant inventory is served to your network, and each dynamic allocation line item can be linked to an existing Ad Exchange account in addition to your AdSense accounts.
-You can set multiple ad sizes per line item and also target the line item to most of the standard criteria, such as geography, keywords, etc. Learn about Ad Exchange or AdSense line items.
+Line item-level dynamic allocation affords granular control over when remnant inventory is served to your network, and each dynamic allocation line item can be linked to an existing Ad Exchange accounts in addition to your AdSense accounts.
+You can set multiple ad sizes per line item, and also target the line item to most of the standard criteria, such as geography, keywords, etc. Learn about Ad Exchange or AdSense line items.

-We recommend that you not employ both inventory-level and line item-level dynamic allocations for your DoubleClick for Publishers network.
+We recommend that you not employ both inventory-level and line item-level dynamic allocation for your DoubleClick for Publishers network.
 If you employ both, there may be an overlap in which a dynamic allocation line item competes for an AdSense-enabled ad unit.
 In this case, the dynamic allocation line item will override the AdSense-enabled ad unit.